March 2026. Sue will be showing work at the Annwfn Gallery in Brecon and at Mid Wales Art Centre this spring.

 x

-Sue was awarded a Major Creative Wales Award by the Arts Council of Wales to explore hte possibility of making woven body sculpture.
+Sue was awarded a Major Creative Wales Award by the Arts Council of Wales to explore the possibility of making woven body sculpture.
 As part of the experimentation Sue has studied the body through attending weekly life drawing sessions.
 She has also studied historical costume and body ornament worn in many parts of the world and has learnt silversmithing techniques.
 Sue is now working on a body of new work infuenced by these experiments and new techniques.

 Arts Council of Wales logo Welsh Assembly Government logo The National Lottery logo